tinear seasonal is a

 tinear seasonal keeps time with the seasons on a small patch of ground in rural New York.

 Seasons pass.
-Someone should keep the record.
+I’m trying to keep a record.

 the family and the land

-The name comes from our late matriarch, Evelyn Kam, who used to warn misbehaving grandchildren,
+The name comes from our late matriarch, Evelyn Kam, who used to warn misbehaving grandchildren, “I’ll put a tin ear on you, kid.”

 what this is

 Most things now are built to move quickly.
+This isn’t.

 visiting